-The history of research in communication studies has been strongly intertwined with questions concerning research methodologies.
-The reason for this is that methods for studying communicative phenomena as communicative phennomena have been developed over the course of rethinking and reformulating traditional disciplinary frameworks according to new perspectives, new conceptual systems and new scientific methodologies.
-The aim of the course is to provide students with an overview of these developments and to introduce them to current research methodologies in communication studies.
-Theoretical issues will be examined in an interdisciplinary framework, allowing students to study the results and methods of related disciplinary fields (e.g., sociology, anthropology, cultural studies, cognitive, evolutionary and environmental psychology).
-Small groups of students will conduct specific research projects of their choice during the course of the semester.
-Topics for discussion will be formulated in relation to these research projects.
+The history of research in communication studies has been closely intertwined with questions concerning research methodologies.
+This is due to the historical fact that methods for studying communicative phenomena as communicative phenomena have been developed over the course of rethinking and reformulating traditional disciplinary frameworks according to new perspectives, new conceptual systems and new scientific methodologies.
+The aim of this course is to provide students with an overview of these developments and to introduce them to current research methodologies in communication studies.
+Theoretical issues will be examined in an interdisciplinary framework. allowing students to study the findings and methods of related disciplinary fields (e.g., sociology, anthropology, philosophical analysis, cultural studies, cognitive, evolutionary and environmental psychology).
+Small groups of students will conduct specific research projects of their choice during the semester.
+Topics for discussions will be formulated in conjunction with these research projects.
 (5 credits)